Joshika-Mentor/AI-Query-Tube/README.md

-# QueryTube: AI Semantic Search for YouTube
+# SmartTube: AI Semantic Search for YouTube

-QueryTube is a local semantic search engine that allows you to search through a YouTube channel's videos using natural language.
+SmartTube is a local semantic search engine that allows you to search through a YouTube channel's videos using natural language.
 It indexes video transcripts and metadata to find the most relevant content.

 ## Features
 - **Semantic Search**: Find videos by meaning, not just keywords.